 What is a business credit score?

 Your business credit score, while distinct from your personal credit score, is similar in concept.
-Basically, a business credit score is used to demonstrate how financially sound and reliable a business is likely to be in making its owed payments on time.
+Basically, a business credit score is used to demonstrate how financially sound and reliable a business is, as well as how likely it is to make its owed payments on time.

-Business credit scores are determined by three major credit bureaus: Dun & Bradstreet, Equifax and Experian, said Bumbales.
-The scores determine creditworthiness for a number of things, including business loans, credit cards and payment terms.
+Three major credit bureaus determine business credit scores: Dun & Bradstreet, Equifax, and Experian.
+The scores determine creditworthiness for several things, including business loans, credit cards and payment terms.
 Strong business credit and a responsible payment history can also reduce the cost of borrowing money.

 Editor's note: Looking for a small business loan?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.

 How is a business credit score different from a personal credit score?

 While the concept behind a business credit score and a personal credit score is similar, they are distinct.
 A business credit score does not impact one's personal FICO score, for one.
 If the business can't pay back a loan, it won't affect the owner's personal credit score.
 But that is not the only difference between the two.
 Here's a look at some more:

 Business credit scores are publicly available, unlike private personal credit scores, and are attached via an employer identification number (EIN).
 A personal credit score is tied to your Social Security number.
 You can fill out an online application for an EIN and get approved in seconds.